nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case ends.

 * *a.
-At any time, User <u>requests to view help (<a href="#uc24---view-help">UC24</a>)</u>.
+At any time, User <u>requests to view help (<a href="#uc11---view-help">UC11</a>)</u>.

-#### Todos

-##### UC4 - Add a todo to a project
+##### UC6 - Modify information about a todo/deadline/event/groupmate in a project

 **MSS**

 1. User switches to the project panel of a specific project.
-2. User lists all todos under the project.
-3. User requests to add a todo to the project.
-4. CoLAB adds the project.

-   Use case ends.

-**Extensions**

-* 1a.
-The given project index is invalid.

-    * 1a1.
-CoLAB shows an error message.

-      Use case resumes at step 1.

-* 3a.
-The given arguments are invalid.

-    * 2a1.
-CoLAB shows an error message.

-      Use case resumes at step 3.

-* 4a.
-User decides to undo the add action.

-    * 4a1.
-CoLAB reverses the effects of the previous command.

-      Use case ends.

-* *a.
-At any time, User <u>requests to view help (<a href="#uc24---view-help">UC24</a>)</u>.

-##### UC5 - Delete a todo from a project

-**MSS**

-1. User switches to the project panel of a specific project.
-2. User lists all todos under the project.
-3. User requests to delete a specific todo in the list.
-4. CoLAB deletes the todo.

-   Use case ends.

-**Extensions**

-* 1a.
-The given project index is invalid.

-    * 1a1.
-CoLAB shows an error message.

-      Use case resumes at step 1.

-* 2a.
-The list of todos is empty.

-  Use case ends.

-* 3a.
-The given todo index is invalid.

-    * 3a1.
-CoLAB shows an error message.

-      Use case resumes at step 3.

-* 4a.
-User decides to undo the delete action.

-    * 4a1.
-CoLAB reverses the effects of the previous command.

-      Use case ends.

-* *a.
-At any time, User <u>requests to view help (<a href="#uc24---view-help">UC24</a>)</u>.

-##### UC6 - Modify information about a todo in a project

-**MSS**

-1. User switches to the project panel of a specific project.
-2. User lists all todos under the project.
+2. User lists all todos/deadlines/events/groupmates under the project.
-3. User requests to edit information about a todo.
+3. User requests to edit information about a todo/deadline/event/groupmate.
 4. CoLAB updates the entry with new information.

    Use case ends.